pgrobban/antura-test/README.md

 This is my (pgrobban) submission for the Antura Frontend developer test.

 This project is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It is written in Typescript and demonstrates the use of some common [Material UI](https://mui.com/) components.
-Testing is done with the Jest and Puppeteer frameworks: [jest-puppeteer](https://github.com/argos-ci/jest-puppeteer).
+There are some unit tests written for the [Jest](https://jestjs.io/) framework.

 The aim is to produce a simple web app that displays a button to fetch random user info from http://randomuser.me.
 The page is responsive; adjusting the browser width and height should make it look appropriate for desktop, tablets and phones.
+There is a circular loading icon shown while waiting for the response and an error is shown if the request failed.

 ## Getting Started